shashank68/aqm-evaluation/README.md

 ## Running Multiple tests

-* To run tests with custom combination of parameters, modify the parameters list in `combinations_config.json` by running
+* To run tests with custom combination of parameters, create a `combinations_config.json`
 ```bash
 cp combinations_config.json.example combinations_config.json
 ```
+* Modify the values in `combinations_config.json` if required
 * To execute tests with the configured parameters run:
 ```bash
 sudo python run_all_combinations.py